 “I grew up in the thornscrub,” he says.
 “I grew up in South Texas near a very large ranch, and I basically ran wild there as a kid… I don’t know what it is about it, I just love it.”

-About a year ago, Penick purchased a 250-acre ranch from a friend.
+In 2023, Penick purchased a 250-acre ranch from a friend.
 The property has a mix of pastures and thornforests, some of which he estimates are at least 100 years old.
 He uses the land to raise about 25 cattle at a time.
 He also initially attempted to reforest the land on his own.

 “I started buying trees,” he says.
 “I’d buy 10 here, 20 there, but then when I heard American Forests can plant 1,000 per acre, I realized I’m doing a very small part.”